bagder/uncurled/people/ask-unpaid.md

 the question: be aware and be grateful that people are actually helping you out.
 If possible, check if you can pay for support or maybe make your company a sponsor of the project as a show of your good will.

+## When you ask the question

+Remember that when you ask a developer or a team of developers to do something or to implement a feature in a project, it is a request, a wish, a desire, to see something change.
+You must understand that they may not agree that your idea is good.
+Their goals may not be aligned with yours.
+Also, unless you have a contract or offer to pay for their services, chances are they are spending spare time on development.
+If you ask in a professional role or as a representative of a company, you might be doing this on paid time while they are not.